Saturday, July 2, 2011

 Yeah, I know, Pity Field is a pitcher's park... but how often does that help Mutts pitchers?

 Not today.
-Carlos Granderson hit his 22nd home run of the season off Gee (8-2) in the 6th inning, and that spurred the Yanks on to a 5-2 victory.
+Curtis Granderson hit his 22nd home run of the season off Gee (8-2) in the 6th inning, and that spurred the Yanks on to a 5-2 victory.
 Eduardo Nunez added his 3rd homer in the 9th.

 Jose Reyes left the game in the 3rd, with tightness in his hamstring.
 Figures, seeing he's such a ham.
 In fact, he's so much of a ham, Jewish Met fans can't watch when he comes to the plate.
 Ba-dump-bump-tissssh.

-(I know, it's daylight Saturday, if they're that Orthodox, they can't go to the ballpark today anyway.)
+(I know, it's daylight Saturday, so if they're that Orthodox, they can't go to the ballpark today anyway.)

 Maybe 5th-best, if Ramiro Pena ever learns how to hit.